 - Are teaching materials that can be shared freely, and

-- Provide explicit permission to adapt the materials for customization
+- Provide explicit permission (in the form of a license) to adapt the materials for customization

 What’s the difference between learning materials we describe as “OERs” and learning materials we describe as “zero-cost” or “free?”